spraakbanken/swell-project/Normalization_guidelines.md

    Här kommer arbetslösheten som en stor faktor till stress, lika viktigt som stressen på grund av arbetsbelastning. &nbsp; &larr; More idiomatic but requires too much change of the original text
  --->

+Minimal change is equivalent to the minimal target hypothesis in the Falko corpus in the sense that it a) differs minimally from the learner text and b) represents a grammatical sentence at the expense of ignoring errors concerning semantics, pragmatics and style.

 ### Principle of content and function words